 To minimize exposure to endocrine-disrupting pesticides, try to buy organic produce as much as your budget allows.
 You can refer to the EWG’s Dirty Dozen and Clean 15 lists to learn which fruits and vegetables you should prioritize purchasing organic.
 I also recommend using a filter for your drinking and cooking water because endocrine disruptors are common in tap water.
 (43)

 Nutrition is truly a root-cause tool for addressing the underlying mechanisms and improving symptoms of PCOS.
 With an understanding that no two cases of PCOS are the same, it may require some self-experimentation to determine the optimal nutritional approach that will alleviate your PCOS symptoms and improve your health.
 However, it is well worth the effort!
-If you feel that you could use personalized, one-on-one help with managing your PCOS with a comprehensive nutrition and Functional Medicine approach, consider working with us at Adapt180 Health™.
+If you feel that you could use personalized, one-on-one help with managing your PCOS with a comprehensive nutrition and Functional Medicine approach, consider working with us at the California Center for Functional Medicine.